British foreign policy in the Middle East: The Second World War (1936-48)

+After the entry of the United States into the war, the Axis drive across North Africa by Erwin Rommel and the Afrika Korps was halted by the British at El Alamein, chasing the Axis to Tunisia where Anglo-American landings in Operation Torch seized the Vichy North African possessions of French Morocco, French Algeria and French Tunisia, which defected almost without a struggle to the side they saw winning the war.
+Tunisia fell in May 1943, and te invasion of Sicily toppled Mussolini in July 1943, forcing Germany to invade after a peace was signed with the Allies.
+Britain occupied the former Italian East Africa and Italian Libya, administering them until 1952 and 1951 respectively with the help of the French and Ethiopians.

+The end of the war in the Middle East saw the resumption of sectarian hostilities as Jewish and Arab brigades in the British Army were demobilised and began fighting again, this time the Jews rebelling against British halts to immigration since 1939 despite the Holocaust and its displaced.
+British ships detained the refugees on Cyprus, and the uprising led to he assassination of British Cairo Resident Lord Moyne, and the terrorist attack by the Irgun on the King David Hotel in 1946.
+With mounting opposition to the Palestinian question, the territory was turned over to a United Nations vote which partitioned the area into two states in July 1947.
+British departure for June 1948 meant that military equipment was often given to Jewish militias in lieu of suitable Palestinian counterparts, and the drawing up of battle lines was completed well before the termination of British rule on the 30th of June, and the Arab armies of Syria, Iraq, Egypt, Jordan, and Lebanon converged on the newly declared Israel.

 In 1955, the United Kingdom was part of the Baghdad Pact with Iraq.
 King Faisal II of Iraq paid a state visit to Britain in July 1956.
 The British had a plan to use 'modernisation' and economic growth to solve Iraq's endemic problems of social and political unrest.
 The idea was that increased wealth through Oil production would ultimately trickle down to all elements and thereby thus stave off the danger of revolution.
 The oil was produced but the wealth never reached below the elite.
 Iraq's political-economic system put unscrupulous politicians and wealthy landowners at the apex of power.
 The remained in control using an all-permeating patronage system.
 As a consequence very little of the vast wealth was dispersed to the people, and unrest continue to grow.
 In 1958, monarch and politicians were swept away in a vicious nationalist army revolt.